garrandall/popular-music-data/tracks/crash--have-some-fun--tka-michelle-visage.md

   ranking_list: Billboard Hot 100
   start_date: '1991-01-12'
 ---
-"Crash!"
-Come on, come on!

-Come on, come on!

-"Crash!"

 Crash, here I go, watch the flash
 Light as it shines, bright in the night
 Rhymes I recite, rhymes that you might like